Committee on the Exercise of the Inalienable Rights of the Palestinian People: History

 The committee was founded on 10 November 1975 by Resolution 3376 (XXX) of the General Assembly, which was concerned about the lack of progress in the Israeli–Palestinian peace process.
-The committee's mandate is to consider and recommend to the General Assembly a program of implementation in order to allow Palestinians to exercise their rights to right to self-determination, national independence and sovereignty as well as their right of return as laid out in General Assembly Resolution 3236 (XXIX). additionally, over the years, the committee's mandate has been expanded to include greater advocacy for the rights of the Palestinian people and the mobilization of assistance.
+The committee's mandate is to consider and recommend to the General Assembly a program of implementation in order to allow Palestinians to exercise their right to self-determination, national independence and sovereignty as well as their right of return as laid out in General Assembly Resolution 3236 (XXIX). additionally, over the years, the committee's mandate has been expanded to include greater advocacy for the rights of the Palestinian people and the mobilization of assistance.

 In 1977 the Special Unit on Palestinian Rights was created by the General Assembly.
 This unit was created in order to prepare, under the guidance of the committee, studies and publications relating to the rights of the Palestinian people, resolutions relating to Palestinian rights of the various U.N. bodies and the actions the U.N. was taking to promote the attainment of Palestinian rights.
 In 1979, the unit was redesignated the Division for Palestinian Rights by the General Assembly.
 This new division would continue to discharge the duties of the special unit, as well as a variety of new functions aiming to establish closer cooperation of the question of Palestine within the U.N. system.
-The division currently acts as the secretariat of the committee and provides various services including, organizing meetings of the committee and its bureau, organizing a program of international meetings and conferences, maintaining the U.N.
+The division currently acts as the secretariat of the committee and provides various services including, organizing meetings of the committee and its bureau, organizing a program of international meeting and conferences, maintaining the U.N.
 Information System on the Question of Palestine and organizing the annual observance of the International Day of Solidarity with the Palestinian People, to name a few.